 "New Engineers is a chance to develop ourselves, to learn together and to change for better.
 I have the drive to explore and develop, to connect and to grow.
 If we, the young engineers, tech companies and innovative educators, combine our talents, experience and knowledge, I believe we can build education we need and enjoy together."

 Vincent and Lejla are the founders of New Engineers.
 They strongly belief in new ways of education and development.
 In 2016 Year1 started in cooperation with the companies in Gelderland and support of the Province of Gelderland.

 Lejla Brouwer-Hadzialic, MBA, combines her economic background and years of management experience with her knowledge and understanding of applying Lean Six Sigma.
-She works at HAN University of Applied Sciences, Arnhem, the Netherlands.
-As certified Lean Six Sigma Black Belt, Lejla also trains and guides colleagues in continuous improvement projects.
+As certified Lean Six Sigma Black Belt, Lejla trains and guides colleagues in continuous improvement projects.
 Her expertise in the service sector in particular relates to application, research and development in lean (Six Sigma) education.
-Furthermore she is a co-creator of and lecturer in the undergraduate course World Class Performance and Lean Management.
+Lejla now works for UPD as consultant.
+Before she worked at HAN University of Applied Sciences, Arnhem, the Netherlands.
+At HAN she was a co-creator of and lecturer in the undergraduate course World Class Performance and Lean Management.